kageru/pyshare/README.md

 - Mirroring url contents on the remote server

 ### Dependencies
-`pysftp` which can be installed via pip:
+`pysftp` and `pyperclip` which can be installed via pip:
 ```
-$ pip install pysftp
+$ pip install pysftp pyperclip
 ```
-`escrotum` and `notify-send` which should be available in your favorite package manager (or pre-installed, depending on your distribution and desktop environment).
+And `escrotum` and `notify-send` which should be available in your favorite package manager (or pre-installed, depending on your distribution and desktop environment).

 ### Usage